bassmanitram/actions-for-nautilus/configurator/help.md

 If you don't specify the **Current working directory** (or, CWD), the setting is "undefined" - i.e. the extension itself makes no special arrangements to specify a default.

-The glaring problem with this particular CWD is that, on the face of it the setting - `%f` - is _not_ a valid directory!
-However, it _is_ that particular setting tells the extension to use the file path of the first file in the selection as the CWD ... and, because this particular command is configured to only be shown when the selection size is 1 and the selected file is a directory, we ra egauranteed thet `%f` will always be a valid directory!
+The glaring problem with this particular CWD is that, on the face of it, the setting - `%f` - is _not_ a valid directory.
+However, for the extension, it _is_!
+That particular setting tells the extension to use the file path of the first file in the selection as the CWD ... and, because this particular command action is configured to only be shown when the selection size is 1 and the selected file is a directory, we ra guaranteed that `%f` will always be a valid directory.

+You'll also note that we used that same placeholder in the command line as the `--title` **gnome-terminal** option value.

 In general character pairs that start with `%` are placeholders for values that are drawn from the details of the files in the selection... but before we discuss those at length,